Research Team Members

 Kees Lokman, Director of the Coastal Adaptation Lab

-Alvin is a Postdoctoral Fellow in the Coastal Adaptation Lab.
+Alvin was Postdoctoral Fellow in the Coastal Adaptation Lab between 2020-22.
 He uses social-ecological systems thinking as an entry point to study how global and local drivers of environmental change create multiple impacts on coastal systems and littoral communities.
 His work also focuses on how legislative and policy arrangements related to coastal area management could enable or constrain coastal adaptation.

 Karen is a recent graduate of the Master of Landscape Architecture program at the University of British Columbia.
 Her background is in ecology and ecosystem management.
 Her focus of interest is in reintegrating humans into the greater ecological systems of the planet.
 Her research centers around indigenous socio-ecological practices as examples of sophisticated environmental engineering and food systems.
 Karen’s research as part of UBC CAL focuses on documenting Indigenous coastal adaptation practices in the Pacific Northwest, most notably surrounding the technologies and practices associated with Clam Gardens.

 Tugce works with the Green Infrastructure team at the City of Vancouver.
 She completed her PhD with Dr. Stephanie Chang at the Institute for Resources, Environment, and Sustainability (IRES) of UBC.
 For her PhD dissertation research, she investigated the use of coastal green infrastructure (CGI) — natural and nature-based flood and erosion protection methods — as a measure of sea level rise adaptation.
 As part of UBC CAL, Tugce was a project manager for the Living Breakwaters Project, developing connections with local municipalities and other stakeholders.